GridPane-Dev/gridpane-wordpress-hybrid-template/README.md

 If you disable the git integration for your site, then the directory and file structure will be returned to GridPane normal using the latest files from the current release.

+# Note

+Currently we configure a site for git deployments and check the repo, but the git repo is not deployed on the site until users trigger a deploy.

+For Hybrid git sites especially this causes a needless update to the directory structure only to change it again on the deploy.

+We understand this is superfluous and intend to combine this into a single action
+- convert site and run first deploy

+This will mean for hybrid git connected sites there will be no confusing intermediary directory structure that exists before first deploy.